eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-10-25-make-release-manual/README.md

   workflow.
   Conditionals are in place that prevent the workflow from actually running, however the workflow run history is filled with skipped run logs.

+Additionally:
 - We keep a dedicated `manual-release-bugfix` workflow to manually trigger a bugfix release because it is done under different conditions.
   This workflow re-uses the main release workflow.
 There is no need to keep the `manual-release-bugfix` workflow if the main release workflow is manually triggered.
 - Workflow can only be triggered by commiters so control over releases and its conditions is guaranteed.

 ## Approach